+The item was presented at the November 13, 2024, TC Development Review meeting, the outcome of which shall be provided as a verbal update.
 The Society of the Four Arts site has an east and west campus that is bifurcated by the Four Arts Plaza right-of-way.
 The east campus contains The Dixon Education Building, The King Library, and the Phillip Hulitar Sculpture and Botanical Garden.
 The west campus contains The Rovensky Building and The Esther B. O'Keeffe Gallery Building, surface parking areas, and a portion of the Lake Trail.